ini-bdds/bdqc/README.rst

 Moreover, while a plugin is free to return multiple statistics, the `Unix philosophy`_ of "Do one thing and do it well" suggests that a plugin *should* return few statistics (or even only one).
-This promotes reuse, extensibility, unit-testability of plugins, and is the motivation behind the plugin architecture.
+This promotes reuse, extensibility, and unit-testability of plugins, and is the motivation behind the plugin architecture.

 There is no provision for passing arguments to plugins from the framework